Journalism prize for Black reporters axed amid ‘push to improve overall diversity’

 The Barbara Blake-Hannah award, named in honour of the UK’s first Black on-screen TV news reporter, was launched by the British Journalism Awards (BJA) in August 2020 to recognise the work of ethnic minority reporters and inspire others to “break through barriers” in the way that she did.

-Ms Blake-Hannah started out as a television journalist in 1968, working for Thames TV, and went on to interview famous figures including prime minister Harold Wilson and actor Michael Caine.
+Jamaican journalist Ms Blake-Hannah started out as a television reporter in 1968, working for Thames TV, and went on to interview famous figures including prime minister Harold Wilson and actor Michael Caine.

+The journalist’s UK-based career came to an abrupt end shortly after her contract was ended, following racist complaints from some viewers to “get that n***** off our screens”.
+After that, she returned to Jamaica in 1972.

+News of her name-sake prize was broadly welcomed and met with much fanfare, spurring a flurry of media stories across TV, press and radio interviews in Britain and beyond.

 Register for free to continue reading